-- Storage up to six months: - Apply a coat of corrosion protective compound to all accessible bare metal parts such as the exposed shaft extension, flange or machine feet. - Storage for longer than six months: Apply a coat of long-term anti-corrosion agent to all accessible bare parts. - Inspect the machine regularly and if necessary, apply an additional coating of corrosion protection.
+- Storage up to six months: - Apply a coat of corrosion protective compound to all accessible bare metal parts such as the exposed shaft extension, flange or machine feet. - Storage for longer than six months: Apply a coat of anti-corrosion compound which provides long-term protection, e.g. Tectyl 506. - Inspect the machine regularly and apply an additional coating of corrosion protection if necessary.